Manufacturing and Nonmanufacturing Costs

 2.2.
 Direct labor as a type of manufacturing costs

 Almost any production plant or factory requires employees to operate equipment, move raw materials from the warehouse to equipment, and so on.
-These employees are directly involved in the production process and cost of their remuneration and benefits represents direct labor.
+These employees are directly involved in the production process and the cost of their remuneration and benefits represents direct labor:

 Direct labor is the cost of wages to be paid to individuals who work on specific products or in other words, the cost of wages of employees who are directly involved in converting raw materials into finished goods.

 Direct materials and direct labor, when added together, represent the prime cost.
-Direct materials and direct labor are called prime costs because they are directly (physically, "primarily") associated with the production of the finished good.
+Direct materials and direct labor are called prime costs because they are directly (physically, "primarily") associated with the finished goods production.

 2.3.
 Factory overhead as a type of manufacturing costs